lsinfo3/WueWoWAS2025/_pages/extended_program.md

 ***

 ## Wednesday, 8 Oct 2025: PhD Day
+Note: The tutorials take place in **room 2.010 in building Z6** on the University Campus Hubland South, see [Venue Information](/WueWoWAS2025/venue/)

 | Start       | End         | Tutorial                  |
 | ----------- | ----------- | -----------------      |